 Program J provides all students with four guest lecturers from the public sector during the required, semester-long introductory course.
 For the required policy analysis course, all students must work in groups to provide a policy analysis to a local government agency.
 An optional course in non-profits requires students to volunteer for 20 hours during the semester.
 All students are invited to social mixers with practitioners from the community.
-Program J is in conformance with Standard 5.4.
+Program J is in conformance with Standard 5.4

 Program K offers a fully on-line MPA program.
 The courses consist of downloading and reading the materials, and then taking on-line exams or e-mailing papers in each subject.
 Students are widely distributed geographically and do not ever have to visit the campus.
 No internship is required.
 The program advises students to "surf the web" for advice on professionalism.
 The program will need to justify how it meets the standard 5.4 with respect to professional competence.
-Program K does not appear to be in conformance with Standard 5.4.
+Program K does not appear to be in conformance with Standard 5.4 budget constraints.

-In the past five years, Program L has not been able to hire any practitioner faculty due to budget constraints.
 Given that the campus is not near an urban center, and suffers harsh weather conditions, it is difficult to get guest speakers to attend evening classes.
 There are no case studies, simulations, or group projects; no courses require the student to interview a public administrator or to shadow a public official.
 The program will need to justify how it meets the standard 5.4 with respect to professional competence, with practitioners from the community.
-Program L does not appear to be is in conformance with Standard 5.4.
+Program L does not appear to be is in conformance with Standard 5.4